 I can still remember the look on my child’s face when he got caught in his first lie.
 It was the perfect mixture of defiance and embarrassment with neither behavior wanting to make an appearance.
 He wasn’t sure how to face the disappointment he had caused yet desperately wanted to find a loophole out of the situation.
 It was a hard lesson that day and it wasn’t the last.
 The fact is kids start “lying” for a variety of reasons and it isn’t until they are older that it starts to become deliberate and something that needs an intentional intervention.

-There is no question that lying is a learned and even accepted behavior when growing up.
+There is no question that lying is learned and even accepted behavior when growing up.
 I expect preschoolers enjoy believing their favorite Disney character lives somewhere in their world.
-I also expect they enjoy sharing their make believe adventures.
-Even as our kiddos get older and blame their make believe friends for spilled milk, somehow the sweetness of the story allows us to give the lesson to the friend, letting our kiddo off the hook.
+I also expect they enjoy sharing their make-believe adventures.
+Even as our kiddos get older and blame their make-believe friends for spilled milk, somehow the sweetness of the story allows us to give the lesson to the friend, letting our kiddo off the hook.

 I’m not saying that any of this is wrong!
 It is just important to understand that your kid is not inherently bad because they started lying about things that are suddenly more important in your eyes.
 Now it is time for your kiddo to start learning the value of telling the truth.
 This lesson deserves the same consistency that their previous lessons in lying received.